anyaevostinar/anyaevostinar.github.io/classes/257-f23/syllabus.md

 ### AI-Assistance
 Only use an AI text generator if the assignment explicitly calls for it or allows it, and follow specific assignment guidelines to disclose which text comes from the AI.
 Most assignments (probably all) in this course will NOT allow the use of an AI text/code generator, since you need to learn how to write the code yourself.
+If you already have the GitHub Co-pilot extension in VSCode, [you must disable it](https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment#enabling-or-disabling-github-copilot) for all course work.

 ### Groups
 Working in groups is a great way to learn computer science, and learning how to work with others is an essential skill.
 The opportunity to work in groups also comes with some additional responsibilities: